Lujaina-E/womens-rights-site/README.md

 - gallery form works... (http error 405)
 - Placing a logo in the header
 - Shove in a bit of JS   ===> NAVBAR (decent design)
+- Fix error 404 when going back to main on github pages